Quebec Gastronomy: Terroir, Flavors, and Dining at Carrera Café

 ❦ Favorite

-Black Garlic from Victoriaville
+Black garlic from Victoriaville

 Slowly fermented, Quebec black garlic develops notes of balsamic and licorice.
 A subtle ingredient that changes everything.